-A PTO driven air compressor is an air compressor that’s driven by the power take-off (PTO) of a vehicle.
-These innovative air compressors are mounted under the deck of the vehicle, resulting in an elegant solution that’s out of sight and out of mind (until you need it!)
+A PTO air compressor is an air compressor that’s driven by the power take-off (PTO) of a vehicle.
+These innovative air compressors are mounted under the vehicle’s deck, resulting in an elegant solution that’s out of sight and mind until you need it.

 Advantages of PTO Driven Air Compressors

-PTO air compressors have numerous advantages compared to traditional above-deck air compressors.
-The advantages of PTO driven air compressors for work trucks include:
+PTO driven air compressors have numerous advantages compared to traditional above-deck air compressors.
+The benefits of PTO air compressors for work trucks include the following:

 - Mounted under the deck to free up cargo space

 - Fewer moving parts